-Classroom discipline will be in accordance with the policies of the local school district.
-Each teacher may establish his/her own class rules and procedures as long as they do not conflict with local school policy.
+Each teacher may establish his/her own class rules and procedures.
 In the event of serious student discipline issues, the name of the student and the specifics of the problem will be reported to the local principal.
-If action is merited, the procedure below may be followed.
+There may be unique circumstances when the local principal/assistant principal will need to coordinate disciplinary action with the Virtual Arkansas principal.
+If action is merited, the procedure below may be followed by Virtual Arkansas.